miklevin/MikeLev.in/_posts/2024-10-28-fasthmtl-static-resources.md

 )
 ```

+And there you have it again.
+You can't see it because I don't do screenshots as
+it is a violation of the 80/20-rule for the reason I do these posts (my own
+clarity of thought vs. views).
+But trust me, we have a stripped-down skeletal
+bare bones HTML site, probably with many features like chat and sorting
+disabled.
+But not for long!

 And now we look for the best approach to layering them back in.
 There's
 hand-crafting the `<script>` tags and injecting them somehow.
 But then there's
 this already established (in my code) way of doing it with a `Script()`